The Burns Story

 After the verdict, the judge ordered that Naomi be immediately returned to Brenda.
 Josh had one hour to pack a few belongings and move out of the family home.
 Since he had also been charged criminally, there was a no-contact order in place, which meant he still could not have contact with Naomi.

 With the civil trial verdict, the prosecutor now had the momentum to move forward with their criminal case against Josh.
-The prosecutor’s case was based primarily on the testimony of a child abuse pediatrician who relied on science that is considered outdated by current medical research.
-This child abuse pediatrician diagnosed Naomi with Abusive Head Trauma (a.k.a Shaken Baby Syndrome).
+The prosecutor’s case was based primarily on the testimony of Dr. Mohr, who diagnosed Naomi with Abusive Head Trauma (a.k.a Shaken Baby Syndrome) based on outdated research.

 The criminal case went to jury trial.
 The prosecutor, with the approval of the judge, successfully blocked new scientific research and peer-reviewed medical journal articles from being brought into evidence or testimony.
 These current, peer-reviewed medical journal articles call into question the old “junk science.”
 This was a crucial blow to Josh’s case.
 At the end of the trial, the jury declared Josh guilty of second degree felony child abuse.
 The prosecutor and the doctor who accused the Burns family were ultimately allowed by the court to contradict themselves and provide two conflicting possibilities.
 They were allowed to argue that the fall from Josh’s knee could not cause Naomi’s health issues but then, in the same breath, they argued that the fall from the knee was a reckless act and enough to convict Josh of child abuse.